awsdocs/aws-greengrass-developer-guide/doc_source/idt-prev-versions.md

-# Previous IDT Versions for AWS IoT Greengrass<a name="idt-prev-versions"></a>
+# Earlier IDT Versions for AWS IoT Greengrass<a name="idt-prev-versions"></a>

-This section contains download links for previous versions of IDT\.
+This section contains download links for earlier versions of IDT\.

 ### IDT for AWS IoT Greengrass v1\.8<a name="idt-gg-v1.8"></a>